MS Pieter Corneliszoon Hooft: Analysis of the disaster

 On 20 January 1933 a judicial authority, the Maritime Council (Raad voor de Scheepvaart) heard witnesses about the cause of the fire in Amsterdam.
 One of these was W.J.
 Muller, an inspector of the SMN.
 He declared that the fans in the saloons had not been used.
 The ventilators in the hull were used.
 This was not done normally, but in this case it was, because the ship needed to visit the drydock before her next trip.
 He specifically declared that the fans in the music saloon were never used in such a case.
 Mr. Vader from the decontamination service GGD (Municipal Health Service) declared that the gas used came in cans of Zyklon B, and was not flammable in the concentrations used.
 The engine room was not gassed.
 He stated that at noon 8 men remained on deck, and some of these did smoke now and then.
 At about 6 PM everything had been opened, and nobody remained on deck when the gas was leaving the ship.
 Mr. Vader thought a short circuit the most likely cause.
 Mr. Kalt of the port service declared that after he had let the engineer and donkeyman into the engine room, he went through the ship together with electrician Cornelissen and put on some fans.
 At 8 PM they left the ship again.
 The administrative officers sent in a letter declaring that multiple had taken place due to the fans in the smoking saloon and in cabins, but that these had been quenched by hand fire extinguishers.
 Electrician Cornelissen that in the engine room he engaged the dynamo, and the transformer for the ventilation system, so all fans in the holds and thermo tanks were on.
 Something he checked while he went through the ship with Mr. Kalt.
 Mr. Buigholt, fourth engineer of the ship was a bit more clear.
 The central ventilation system and heating had been put on, and when the fire had been discovered he had put it off.
 Later he went to the engine room to put off the dynamo.
 One of the owners of Groeneveld en v.d.
 Poll, who had installed the electricity made some statements about the fans.
 There were two kinds of fans on board: direct current and alternating current fans.
 Those in the hold were of the alternating current type.
 These had three fuses to protect against overcurrent, when these broke at a slightly different time, intense heat could be generated, and a fire could erupt.
-However, for that to happen the fan had to be near flammable material like wood, and that was not the case on the Hooft.
+However, for that to happen the fan had to be near flammable material like wood, and that was not the case on P.C.
+Hooft.
 These fans were also not near the place were the fire broke out.